mfrasca/ecto/guides/howtos/Navigating Relations.md

   select: %{id: t.id, genus: fragment("substring(? from '^\\w+')", t.species)})
 ```

-So let's not misuse the fragment concept, and extract the `taxon_id` this way:
+So let's not misuse the fragment concept, and let's update the `taxon_id` this way:

 ```
 q = from(a in "accession",